jpwalsh1/d3-quests/README.md

 ```

 # To Do #
-+Enable multi-region support
+*Enable multi-region support
-+Update script once the new RoS API is released.
+*Update script once the new RoS API is released.